Semien scores, has RBI as A’s shut down Royals 2-1

 The A’s have won 10 of their last 13 games in Kansas City and 16 out of the last 21 overall, outscoring the Royals 140-62 in that span.

-Mike Montgomery (3-7) shook off a shaky start to put together another quality outing, despite struggling again with his command.
-Montgomery surrendered an unearned run in the first and another run in the second, but gave up nothing else through 6 1/3 innings.
+Mike Montgomery (3-7) surrendered an unearned run in the first and another run in the second, but gave up nothing else through 6 1/3 innings.
 He walked three batters and hit another and has now issued eight walks over his last three starts after walking three total in his first five starts with the Royals.

+“He pitched great, gave us every opportunity to win the ballgame,” Royals manager Ned Yost said.

 The A’s didn’t hit the ball out of the infield in the first inning, but still managed to squeeze out a run after Cuthbert’s error extended the inning.
 A walk to Chad Pinder two batters later drove in Semien.